 During summer months, on this route you may want to add a cap of some kind to protect your head and neck from the blasting sun.
 In colder months, a pair of gloves is a good idea for climbing the ledge at Orchard Point.

-If you want a less steep way to climb Plateau, the route via Daley Ridge is your best bet.
-It’s not as rugged as the two Devil’s Path routes and it has some beautiful forest hiking and a really fantastic lookout.
+- If you want a less steep way to climb Plateau, the route via Daley Ridge is your best bet.
+It’s not as rugged as the two Devil’s Path routes, but it has some beautiful forest hiking and a really fantastic lookout.

 The parent mountain for this hike is Plateau.